 Developing an Innovative and Sustainable Market-based Systems for Enhancing Diffusion of Clean Cooking Solutions in East Africa

-The aim of the study was to look at evidence of barriers in the development of clean cooking solutions market in Kenya and made actionable recommendations on how to improve the diffusion of clean cooking solutions within a market based approach.
+The aim of the study was to look at evidence of barriers in the development of clean cooking solutions markets in Kenya and made actionable recommendations on how to improve the diffusion of clean cooking solutions using a market-based approach.

-The ultimate goal is to enhance the adoption and diffusion of clean cooking solutions through innovative and sustainable market approach that addresses issues such as a demand-driven approach to facilitate adoption of clean cooking solutions.
+The ultimate goal is to enhance the adoption and diffusion of clean cooking solutions through an innovative and sustainable market approach that addresses issues, such as demand-driven approaches to facilitate adoption of clean cooking solutions.

-The key issues rotate around affordability, availability, quality, suitability and awareness including capacity.
-What is required is adoption of a strategic approach to addressing the various challenges that have been identified, including creating a conducive policy framework to unlock to the potentials of clean cooking solution in the country.
+The key issues rotate around affordability, availability, quality, suitability, awareness and capacity.
+What is required is the adoption of a strategic approach to addressing the various challenges that have been identified, including creating a conducive policy framework to unlock to the potentials of clean cooking solutions in the country.